bluegrass-devs/python_immersion/python_immersion_syllabus.md

 * **Data Analysis**
     * After processing and formatting the data, this section will cover specialized libraries and techniques for doing data analysis with Python.
 This will cover basic statistical learning concepts and processes for doing basic manipulation and analysis.
 * **Data Visualization**
     * The final section will cover topics on visualizing your data.
-This will cover useful libraries that can display data in simple charts or complex maps.
+This will cover useful libraries that can display data in visualizations ranging from simple charts to complex maps.

 The readings for each section are suggested and learners are encouraged to find and use alternative materials to accomplish the learning goals for each section.
 Understanding that some of the texts can be expensive, free online tutorials and blog posts are more than fine for the purpose of learning and adapting Python to data analysis tasks.